 - Cars on the highway have priority

-- Sheep and horses have priority
+- Sheep and horses have priority on the roads

 - Speed limits are marked clearly along the road, but in general, you are allowed to drive 90km/h on the Ring Road and 60 km/h in Reykjavik.